theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 8.1.0

+1. **[Agent]** A particular agent token can only be used by one agent now.
+If you have multiple agents using same token, only the first one can connect to server, and others will be rejected.
+To fix this, open detail page of each rejected agent and copy the newly generated token to agent side
+2. **[RESTful api]** The endpoint path to list agents in agent token resource has been changed from `/agents` to `/agent`
+3. **[RESTful api]** The endpoint to create agent token now do not require any request body.
+It will generate new token value at OneDev side

 # 8.0.7

 Various resource update operations now require resource id to be specified in url path instead of request body.
 Refer to RESTful api help for details